 Automating invoice matching—which is now being uploaded by the supplier—to its corresponding PO (in the case of a two-way match) and its packing slip (in the case of a 3-way match), shaves valuable time off the payables process.

-When matching (and by proxy OK'ing invoices for payment) is automated, the accountant can focus on higher-level operations—such as investigating the exceptions automation flagged.
+When matching (and by proxy OK'ing invoices for payment) is automated, the accounting department can focus on higher-level operations—such as investigating the exceptions automation flagged.

 Automating the matching process handles the “lowest hanging fruit" of invoice processing.